vikramChaurasiya/DevTinder/Devtinder-web/README.md

 - build the user card in feed page
 - Edit Profile Feature
 - Show Teast Message on save of profile
-- see all my connections
+- New Page - see all my connections
+- New Page - see all my connection request
+- New Page - show connecion request
+- Feature - Accept/Reject connect request